CODAIT/pardata/README.rst

 .. image:: https://github.com/codait/pydax/workflows/Development%20Environment/badge.svg
    :target: https://github.com/CODAIT/pydax/commit/master
    :alt: Development Environment

-**Caution: PyDAX is in BETA phase and still under development.
-Do NOT use it in production.**

 PyDAX is a Python API that enables data consumers and distributors to easily use and share datasets, and establishes a standard for exchanging data assets.
 It enables: